Jase-The-Ace/CropWatch-RDSIF/README.md

 To utilise CropWatch, as a reference the following things are needed:

--  a PrivateKey (this was not included int he repository but is required for the codes functions to work).
+-  a PrivateKey (this was not included in the repository but is required for the codes functions to work).
 - Access to an AMI project

 - earthengine-api (EE) (Google) Earth Engine API